misiektoja/instagram_monitor/README.md

 - or use the `--followers-churn` flag
 - or toggle it via the **Settings** menu in the **Web Dashboard**

 **Note**: This feature is automatically disabled if `SKIP_FOLLOW_CHANGES` is active, as detailed tracking is not possible when follow-related reporting is suppressed.
-It also requires [Session Mode 2](#session-mode-2-with-logged-in-instagram-account-session-login).
+It also requires [Logged-in mode](#logged-in-mode-with-session-login).

 ```sh
 instagram_monitor <target_insta_user> --followers-churn
 ```

-**Note**: This feature requires [Session Mode 2](#session-mode-2-with-logged-in-instagram-account-session-login) (session login) to access the Instagram API and it will increase API calls since it fetches the full follower/following lists every check interval, so the risk of account suspension is higher.
+**Note**: This feature requires [Logged-in mode](#logged-in-mode-with-session-login) (session login) to access the Instagram API and it will increase API calls since it fetches the full follower/following lists every check interval, so the risk of account suspension is higher.

 <a id="skipping-follow-changes"></a>
 ### Skipping Follow Changes